-1 landing strip/airfield in Prince Albert and is primarily used by light aircraft for tourism and leisure purposes.
+There is one landing strip/airfield in Prince Albert.
+It is primarily used by light aircraft for tourism and leisure purposes.
 The airstrip is situated on the northern side of the town of Prince Albert between the R328 and R353.

-Non-Motorised Transportation
+4.3.6 Non-Motorised Transportation

-Walking is a primary transport mode within settlements to access services and facilities.
-In Prince Albert (the town), a significant number of learners walk to and from school via Church Street and the pedestrian walkways provided along the road reserve are narrow and often result in learners walking in the street.
+Walking is a primary transport mode to access services and facilities within settlements.
+In Prince Albert (the town), a significant number of learners walk to and from school via Church Street.
+The pedestrian walkways provided along the road reserve are narrow and often result in learners walking in the street.
 This situation presents a road safety risk for learners and other road users.

-The ITP for Prince Albert indicates that the municipality has implemented phase 1 of its non-motorised transport plan which links the primary school in North End with the Thusong Centre in Church Street.
+The ITP for Prince Albert indicates that the municipality has implemented phase one of its non-motorised transport plan which links the primary school in North End with the Thusong Centre in Church Street.
 The second phase entails linking up the Thusong Centre with the secondary school.
-Phase three and four are planned for implementation as and when funding becomes available.
-Figure 3.28 illustrates the various phases of the Non-Motorised Plan for Prince Albert.
+Phases three and four are planned for implementation as and when funding becomes available.
+Figure 4.6 illustrates the various phases of the Non-Motorised Plan for Prince Albert.

-Figure 3.38: Phased implementation of the Non-Motorised Transport Plan for Prince Albert (source: Prince Albert ITP, 2015-2019
+Figure 4.6: Phased implementation of the Non-Motorised Transport Plan for Prince Albert (source: Prince Albert ITP, 2015-2019)